xwillxu/Christmas/README.md

 Brief history fact about Cuba and apples;
 Traditionally Cubans eat apples on one day of the year Christmas Eve.
 But at restaurant which is a buffet.
 Apples where also were served on Christmas.

+I don't know if this is a new change to the tradition or are they just breaking the rules to get rid of apples.
+LOL!